rio grande gorge bridge

 At 650 feet (200 m) above the Rio Grande, it is the fifth highest bridge in the United States.
 The span is 1,280 feet; two 300-foot-long approach spans with a 600-foot-long main center span.
 The bridge was dedicated on September 10, 1965 and is a part of U.S. Route 64, a major east-west road.

 In 1966 the American Institute of Steel Construction awarded the bridge “Most Beautiful Steel Bridge” in the “Long Span” category.
-The bridge has appeared in several films, including Natural Born Killers, Twins, She’s Having a Baby, Wild Hogs, and Terminator Salvation.
+The bridge has appeared in several films, including Paul, Terminator Salvation, Natural Born Killers, Wild Hogs, and White Sands.

-Driving Directions: Follow US Highway 64/ New Mexico State Road 522 north for approximately 3.5 miles to the last traffic signal as you head north toward the village of Questa.
-Turn west on US Highway 64 and travel about 8 miles.
+Driving Directions: Follow US Highway 64/ New Mexico State Road 522 north for approximately 3.5 miles to the last 4 way intersection of town.
+Turn left to get onto US Highway 64 West.
+Travel about 8 miles.
 Cross the bridge and the parking area is on the left.